bezelga/spacies/README.markdown

 Browsers
 -----------------------
-Currently working properly only Firefox
+Currently working properly only with Firefox and Chrome